frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 For FreeIPA, Dogtag will provide the ``IPACustodiaKeyRetriever`` class, which implements the ``KeyRetriever`` interface.
-It invokes a Python script that performs the retrieval, reusing existing FreeIPA Custodia client code.
+It invokes a Python script that performs the retrieval, reusing the existing FreeIPA ``CustodiaClient`` class.

-The Python script shall be installed at ``/usr/libexec/pki-ipa-retrieve-key`` and shall be executed as ``pkiuser``.
+The Python script (distributed with Dogtag) shall be installed at ``/usr/libexec/pki-ipa-retrieve-key`` and shall be executed as ``pkiuser``.